Paris Basketball champion de France 2025 : un sacre historique à l’Adidas Arena

 A breathtaking final

-Paris withstands Monaco’s furious comeback
+Paris resists Monaco’s furious comeback

 The symbol of a rapid rise

-Founded in 2018, Paris Basketball went from Pro B to French champion in barely seven years.
+Founded in 2018, Paris Basketball rose from Pro B to French champion in barely seven years.
 In between?
 A victory in the Leaders Cup (2024), a EuroCup title, a EuroLeague quarterfinal in its first participation, and a French Cup.
 All before topping it off with the 2025 championship.

 A victory with a special taste